Chest injuries commonly occur in car accidents. Although seatbelts and airbags save lives, they can also injure your chest.

 Contact a Tampa Personal Injury Lawyer for A Free Consultation

 If you’ve been injured due to someone else’s negligence, you shouldn’t have to fight on your own.
 You may be eligible to receive compensation for your injuries.

 Contact Catania & Catania, P.A. for more information about the compensation you may seek for a chest injury.
-Our Tampa personal injury lawyers provide a free case review and discuss your legal options for an injury claim.
+Call us at (813) 222-8545 or contact our law offices online, our Tampa personal injury lawyers provide a free case review and discuss your legal options for an injury claim.